 That is not to say that the size of the wheel plays that big of a role in that component’s price, though.
 Some models that have smaller or average-sized wheels can still cost a lot.
 Generally, wheels that can handle any kind of terrain (especially the rougher ones) will definitely cost more, either because of their durability and having other features like higher puncture resistance.

 Also, mountain e-bikes that have been fitted parts that ensure better handling will also cost a lot more because of better performance.
 The integrated brakes play a vital role here.
 Those with disc rotors that manage to provide smoother and more powerful stops are favored and, thus, cost more, considering you may have to have them checked and replaced every now and then to guarantee safety.

-Warranty and insurance
+Mountain e-bike warranty and insurance

 The cost of sale is also greatly determined by the length of warranty that a specific brand can assure for its model.
 Those that have more than two years of warranty might cost more initially, but it will certainly help you save a lot more money should emergency breakages happen.

 These kinds of mountain e-bikes immediately stand out because they are still relatively small in number.
 Considering the beating that most electric mountain bikes take on a regular basis, this should not at all be a surprise.
 More so for models that have lifetime warranties on the frame.